explainers-by-googlers/cross-origin-storage/README.md

 - Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, SQLite databases, offline storage archives (for example, complete website archives at the scale of Wikipedia), and Wasm modules.
 - Ensure security and user control with explicit consent before accessing or storing files.
 - Use SHA-256 hashes (see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)) for file identification, guaranteeing data integrity and consistency.
-- Require developers to assign human-readable names to files for permission management.
+- Require developers to assign human-readable descriptions to files for permission management.

 ## Non-goals